boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-analytics.md

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/GoogleAnalytics/ChooseDS_Server.png)

-## Advanced
-In Advanced category, It will Redirect to the Bold ETL.
-Refer [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

-## Basic
-In the Basic category, it will act as the connector in Bold BI and needs to follow the steps below.

 ## Authentication with Google Analytics
 Use the following steps to authenticate with the Google Analytics web service: